yonch/rc-hashmap-dev/docs/design.md

 Value keepalive via Tokens (Module 3)
 - Each stored value (wrapped in `RcVal`) holds a token minted from `Inner.keepalive` for as long as the entry is live.
 This keeps the `Inner` allocation alive across map drops and until the last entry is removed.
 - On final removal, after unlinking and dropping `K` and the user’s `V`, RcHashMap moves the token out (stored in `ManuallyDrop`) and returns it to `keepalive`.
+- Exact final-removal order: (1) decrement entry refcount; (2) if non-zero, return; (3) unlink and remove storage slot; (4) drop `K`; (5) drop user `V` while the keepalive token is still held; (6) move the keepalive token out and return it to `keepalive`; (7) return without touching `Inner` again.

+Interior mutability and reentrancy
+- HandleHashMap employs an internal exclusive-access discipline and a debug-only reentrancy guard at the start of each method to prevent nested entry while its internal state can be transiently inconsistent.
+These methods only invoke user code via `K: Eq/Hash` during probing.
+- Upper layers (CountedHashMap, RcHashMap) do not use the guard.
+They rely on HandleHashMap to provide consistent operations.
+After `HandleHashMap::remove` returns `(K,V)`, the structure is consistent again; `Drop` for `K`/`V` may reenter the map safely.

 Testing plan
 - HandleHashMap